publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch47/schVII/m__us_usc_t10_s838.md

     (b)

-        (1) The accused has the right to be represented in his defense before a general or special court-martial or at an investigation under [section 832 of this title][/us/usc/t10/s832] (article 32) as provided in this subsection.
+        (1) The accused has the right to be represented in his defense before a general or special court-martial or at a preliminary hearing under [section 832 of this title][/us/usc/t10/s832] (article 32) as provided in this subsection.

         (2) The accused may be represented by civilian counsel if provided by him.